 HOW TO WITHDRAW YOUR CHILD FROM PUBLIC SCHOOL

 - BY MAIL (recommended): It is suggested that you send this certified mail, return receipt requested, so you have proof of their receipt of the letter.
 Texas Home Educators also suggests you send a copy to the registrar in case the principal forgets to notify them.
 They have a sample letter here.

 - IN PERSON: Go to the school and tell the administrator that you will be withdrawing your child to homeschool him/her.
-Sign the form called “Intent to Homeschool.”
-This form may ask you what type of curriculum you intend to use.
+You can physically deliver your letter (recommended) or sign the provided form (“Intent to Homeschool”, “Homeschool Assurance Statement”, or whatever the school titles it) This form may ask you what type of curriculum you intend to use.
 You DO NOT have to answer this question.
 You can leave it blank if you like.
 Or, if you want to put something there you can simply say you will be using an eclectic approach, utilizing many types of resources.